xtial/mdmapanel/README.md

 - SvelteKit team for the amazing framework
 - Socket.IO team for real-time capabilities
 - All our contributors and supporters

-## 💬 Support

-- Create an issue for bug reports or feature requests

 ## 🔄 Version History